opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Setting up a cluster with a dedicated ML node

-To set up a cluster with a dedicated ML node, see the sample [docker compose file](https://github.com/opensearch-project/ml-commons/blob/main/docs/docker/docker-compose.yml).
+To set up a cluster with a dedicated ML node, see the sample [Docker compose file](https://github.com/opensearch-project/ml-commons/blob/main/docs/docker/docker-compose.yml).

 ## Run tasks and models on ML nodes only

 If `true`, ML Commons tasks and models run ML tasks on ML nodes only.
 If `false`, tasks and models run on ML nodes first.
 If no ML nodes exist, tasks and models run on data nodes.

-We suggest running ML workloads on a dedicated ML node rather than data nodes.
+We suggest running ML workloads on a dedicated ML node rather than on data nodes.
 Starting with OpenSearch 2.5, ML tasks run on ML nodes only by default.
 To test models on a data node, set `plugins.ml_commons.only_run_on_ml_node` to `false`.

 We recommend setting `plugins.ml_commons.only_run_on_ml_node` to `true` on production clusters.
 {: .tip}